fjodor-rybakov/discord-nestjs/packages/core/README.md

   @On('messageCreate')
   @UseGuards(MessageFromUserGuard)
   @UseCollectors(AppreciatedReactionCollector)
+  @UseInterceptors(CollectorInterceptor)
   async onMessage(message: Message): Promise<void> {
     await message.reply('Start collector');
   }
 }
 ```

+In order for the collector to be called in the correct order, you need to hang `CollectorInterceptor` interceptor.

+> You can import `CollectorInterceptor` from [common](https://github.com/fjodor-rybakov/discord-nestjs/tree/master/packages/common) package

+If you need to get applied collectors use `@AppliedCollectors` param decorator.

 Other collectors types are created exactly by analogy.
 They apply to both event handlers and commands.